OutsourcedGuru/remote-authorize/README.md

 ### Today's Accounting

 Fast-forward to today's state-of-the-art technology and we have a number of advancements:  cellphones, online bill pay, two-factor authentication, public-key cryptography and virtual signatures.
 And yet, there doesn't appear to be a solution so that the Accounts Payable clerk may submit an online Bill Pay check, easily notify the signator(s) who may then go online and authorize that check.
 In this scenario with both QuickBooks as the accounting system and Wells Fargo as the custodial bank, this would require a signator to possess the online credentials to the checking account.
-And yet, in the realm of accounting controls, this is a bad idea.
+In the realm of accounting controls, this is a bad idea.
 You just need a signator (a Vice President of the company, for example) to sign the check and nothing more.

 ### Background